Introduction

 Controlling devices referred to as Communicator

-Examples for Communicator devices are Energy Management Systems (EMS) and Flexibility Manager devices operated by power grid operators.
+Examples for Communicator devices are Energy Management Systems (EMS) and Flexibility Manager devices operated by distribution system operators.

 Interoperability is achieved by Functional Profile definitions and External Interface Definition (EID) files in XML that build the core of the SmartGridready specification.
 The External Interface Definition files define a set of Functional Profiles exposed by a specific Product and the rules to adapt the communication from the generic SmartGridready interface to the proprietary Product interface.